Azure/AzureStackHCI-EvalGuide/README.md

 ## Welcome to the Azure Stack HCI Evaluation Guide ##

-In this guide, we'll walk you experiencing a number of the amazing capabilities within the [new Azure Stack HCI public preview](https://azure.microsoft.com/en-us/products/azure-stack/hci/ "link to the new Azure Stack HCI public preview"), and set the foundation for you to explore in your own time.
+In this guide, we'll walk you experiencing a number of the amazing capabilities within [Azure Stack HCI 20H2](https://azure.microsoft.com/en-us/products/azure-stack/hci/ "link to the Azure Stack HCI 20H2 landing page"), and set the foundation for you to explore in your own time.
 You'll cover aspects such as:

 * Deploying Azure Stack HCI nodes
 * Deploying supporting management infrastructure, including Active Directory domain and management tooling